w3c/wai-interactive-lists/README.md

 - `cd .../wai-XXX`
 - `git submodule update --init --remote`
 - `bundle install`
-- `netlify link` accept the git remote option
+- `netlify link` accept the git remote option or otherwise find the w3c\site that exists for the repo

 ### Build and Serve